Star Wars: X-Wing (video game): Reception

+Jim Trunzo reviewed X-Wing: Space Combat Simulator in White Wolf #36 (1993), rating it a 5 out of 5 and stated that "X-Wing from Lucas Arts will push both your machine and your ability to the limit.
+Like the Academy Awards, products released early are sometimes forgotten when the end of the year award ceremonies roll around.
+In this case, however, I'd be willing to bet that X-Wing is going to take home a bundle of honors, regardless of its debut date."

 In 1994 Computer Gaming World stated that B-Wing was a better value than Imperial Pursuit but "To the avid X-Wing disciple both expansion disks should be considered must-buy products".

 X-Wing was named the best "general simulation" of 1993 by Computer Games Strategy Plus.
 It also received awards for "Simulation of the Year" from Computer Gaming World (with World Circuit), "Best Simulation of 1993" from Computer Game Review, and "Best Game of 1993" from Electronic Entertainment.
 In 1994 X-Wing won the Origins Award for "Best Fantasy or Science Fiction Computer Game of 1993", and PC Gamer US named X-Wing the 5th best computer game ever.
 The editors wrote, "For high-tech dog-fighting action, nothing can touch X-Wing."
 That year PC Gamer UK named it the second best computer game of all time, calling it "the only game of its type that we constantly find ourselves coming back to".
 In 1995 PC Gamer US presented X-Wing Collector's CD-ROM with its 1994 "Best CD-ROM Enhancement" award.
 The editors wrote, "This is enhancement above and beyond the call of duty, and sets the new standard by which all future CD editions will be judged."
 The Collector's CD-ROM was also named one of the top 50 CD-ROMs of 1996 by MacUser.